006amanda/tutorIA/SUPPORT.md

 Support

-For questions, issues, or requests related to TutorIA, please contact the author directly.
+For questions, issues, or requests related to tutorIA, please contact the author directly.

 Please use formal channels to ensure proper support.